cryptimeleon/cryptimeleon.github.io/docs/benchmarking.md

 The collection of hardware-independent metrics such as group operations is implemented by the Cryptimeleon Math library.
 The main points of interest here are the `DebugBilinearGroup` and `DebugGroup` classes.
-The former allows for counting pairings, and the latter allows for counting group operations, group squarings (relevant for elliptic curves), group inversions, exponentiations, and multi-exponentiations.
+The former allows for counting pairings, and the latter allows for counting group operations, group squarings (relevant for elliptic curves), group inversions, exponentiations, multi-exponentiations, as well as serializations of group elements via `getRepresentation()`.
 It is also able to track the number of times group elements have been serialized.

-## DebugGroup

-The functionality of group operation counting is provided by using a special group, the `DebugGroup`.
-By simply using the `DebugGroup` to perform the computations, it automatically counts the operations done within it.

-*Note: Keep in mind that `DebugGroup` uses $$\mathbb{Z}_n$$ under the hood and is way faster than any secure group, and so is only to be used when testing and/or counting group operations, not for other performance benchmarks.*
+*Note: Keep in mind that `DebugGroup` and `DebugBilinearGroup` use $$\mathbb{Z}_n$$ under the hood and is way faster than any secure group, and so is only to be used when testing and/or counting group operations, not for other performance benchmarks.*

 ```java
 import org.cryptimeleon.math.structures.groups.debug.DebugGroup;